 Prepare Your Community

-What are you waiting for, sing up for a campaign that matters to you.
-You'll join millions of young people volunteering to make a difference.
+Sign up now.
+Join millions of young people volunteering to make a difference.

 Facts About Disasters

 - Between 2000 and 2012, natural disasters caused $1.7 trillion in damage and affected 2.9 billion people.
 1

 - Floods are the most widespread natural disaster aside from wildfires.
 90% of all U.S. natural disasters declared by the President involve some sort of flooding.
 2